 - The hollow blue arrow means your chat has been opened.

 Again, there are a lot of icons to get to grips with but the system is so simple that it won’t take too long to remember them all.
-If you start by remembering that red icons signify Snaps without audio, purple mean Snaps with audio and blue is for chats, you can build up from there.
+If you start by remembering that red icons signify Snaps without audio, purple means Snaps with audio, and blue is for chats, you can build up from there.
 It’s a simple system so you’ll quickly master it.

 I personally don’t know why Snapchat differentiates between Snaps with audio and without but I guess if you always have your phone volume on high, it might be nice to know what to expect in advance.

 This can happen if your internet connection isn’t strong enough.
 Try switching between wifi and cellular data if possible.
 Also, close the app completely and restart it if your snaps aren’t going through.

 If your snaps are stuck in pending it could mean that the recipient removed or blocked your account.
 Assuming a snap isn’t sending and nothing it’s appearing at all it’s most likely your internet connection.

 What’s the gold heart in Snapchat?

 We are asked a lot about the gold heart appearing by a friend’s name when on Snapchat.
 So what does it mean?
 It just means you have sent more Snaps to this person than anyone else and that they have done the same to you.
 It’s Snapchat’s Best Friend icon and just means you have been most active with them than your other friends.